It's in the bag: Sandusky Mall names new property manager

 As he happily strides by several different storefronts, he’s not dreaming about buying sunglasses, sneakers, designer clothing, frosted cookies or scented candle sets.

-Rather Ransom fantasizes about making major investments to help bolster the 60-plus merchants all located underneath one roof.
+Rather Ransom fantasizes about making major investments to help bolster the 60-plus merchants, all located underneath one roof, he passes by each day.

 The Cafaro Co. recently tapped Scott Ransom as Sandusky Mall’s new property manager.
 He replaces Neal Gray, who retired in August after 16 years in the role.